ohhi-vn/cluster_helper/README.md

 # ClusterHelper

-This lib is built on top of :syn library, help to manage dynamic Elixir cluster on environment like Kubernetes.
+This library is built on top of :syn library, help to manage dynamic Elixir cluster on environment like Kubernetes.
 Each node has roles like :data, :web, :cache other nodes join to cluster can easy get nodes follow a role in cluster.
 Can use scope for seperating to sub cluster (current version doesn't support overlapped sub cluster).

+Library can use with [easy_rpc](https://hex.pm/packages/easy_rpc) for easy to develop an Elixir cluster.

 ## Installation